end2endzone/end2endzone-hugo/content/blog/2016-03-26-mapping-rc-transmitter-pwm-signal-to-actual-transmitter-values.md

 ### [eRCaGuy_Timer2_Counter](http://www.electricrcaircraftguy.com/2014/02/Timer2Counter-more-precise-Arduino-micros-function.html)

 This library configures the arduino's timer2 to 0.5µs precision.
-It is used for a &quot;micros()&quot; function replacement and allows times calculations that are far more precise (8 times!) than the default's 4µs resolution.
+It is used for a "micros()" function replacement and allows times calculations that are far more precise (8 times!) than the default's 4µs resolution.

 ## PWM capture code